Install Partial Car Paint Protection Film Quickly and Affordably

 Installation timeframes for partial paint protection films

 One of the benefits of paint protection films is that they’re surprisingly quick to install if the job is undertaken by professionals.
-It takes 1-2 days to cover a whole car in a clear bra, therefore it takes between a couple of hours and half a day to just cover selected areas of a vehicle.
+It takes 1-2 days to cover a whole car in a clear bra.
+Therefore, it takes a couple of hours and half a day to cover selected areas of a vehicle.

 The lifespan of a partial clear bra

 When correctly looked after, high-quality paint protection films last as long as 7 years.
-Car protection film requires no specific maintenance, but it is advisable to only hand wash a PPF covered vehicle and to avoid using abrasive cloths or brushes on the film.
+Car protection film requires no specific maintenance, but it is advisable only to hand wash a PPF-covered vehicle and to avoid using abrasive cloths or brushes on the film.
+Only top brands in the industry can guarantee the quality of their PPFs.
+At Tinting Chicago, we work with XPEL, which manufactures one of the strongest, most durable films with ultimate protective properties.